nuzillard/KnapsackSearch/README.md

  ## Usage

  Enter command `python process.py familyname` from the rdkit environment.
 As an example run `python process.py papaver` to collect data about compounds reported in KNApSAcK from Papaveraceae, according to the list of genera written in file papaver_genera.txt.
 On November 19, 2019, the resulting papaver_knapsack.sdf file contained 476 molecules.
+Other examples can be found in the Examples directory.

  The list of genera that belong to a given family can be found by means of the [NCBI Taxonomy tool](https://www.ncbi.nlm.nih.gov/taxonomy).